 If YouTube is already installed in Kodi on your Raspberry Pi, you can skip this step.

 I’m just adding it in case you need additional information.

-The procedure might be slightly different depending on which system you are using, but you’ll quickly find the alternative (or ask me in the comments if you are lost somewhere).
+The procedure might be slightly different depending on which system you are using, but you’ll quickly find the alternative.

 If needed, you can also check my tutorials on how to install OSMC (text format) or LibreElec on Raspberry Pi (video).